cloudsimplus/cloudsimplus/README.md

 # Contributing

 You are welcome to contribute to the project.
 However, make sure to read the [contribution guide](CONTRIBUTING.md) before you start.
 If you just want to request a feature or report an issue, feel free to [create a ticket here](https://github.com/manoelcampos/cloudsim-plus/issues).
-You may just look if the issue/feature you want to report/request hasn't been reported/requested yet.
+You should just look if the issue/feature you want to report/request hasn't been reported/requested yet.
 Try checking the existing issues/features and search using some keywords before creating a new ticket.

 <p align="right"><a href="#top">:arrow_up:</a></p>